 The Center for Iranian Studies (IRAM) has been established to conduct research on Iran and Iranian affairs.
 It is the first center of its kind in Turkey that focuses on Iran and its region.
 Typically, research centers in Turkey study general or regional dynamics.
 In this respect, IRAM is the first research center concentrating only on Iran and related issues.
-Since Iran possesses a high interest in the Middle East and Turkey, the center prefers to study the cultural, historical, social, political and economical aspects of Iran and bring attention to the findings within Turkey and for international public opinion.
+Since Iran possesses a high interest in the Middle East and Turkey, the center prefers to study Iran's cultural, historical, social, political, and economic aspects and bring attention to the findings within Turkey and for international public opinion.
 Iran has a unique relationship with Turkey.
-Although being amicable neighbors, competition and friction prevail in certain realms.
-The studies done by the center will serve to develop knowledge and understanding that will enable co-operation by reducing the friction.
+Although amicable neighbors, competition and friction prevail in certain realms.
+The studies done by the center will develop knowledge and understanding that will enable cooperation by reducing friction.

-Iran is a country that needs to be well defined because it occupies an important position in an important region.
-Iran has undergone major change since the 1979 Revolution.
+Iran is a country that needs to be well-defined because it occupies an important position in an important region.
+Iran has undergone significant change since the 1979 Revolution.
 Iran’s involvement with the Arab Spring impacted regional balance.
 As a result of the Nuclear Project and economic sanctions, Iran was forced to make a deal with the West.
 Hence, important developments are also taking place in terms of internal dynamics and external affairs and the world’s new dynamics of change.

-The underlying mission of the IRAM is to explore and discuss social, cultural, political and economic issues related to Iran by presenting scholarly analyses in various formats.
-The IRAM relies on the principles of academic quality, objectivity and responsibility.
-As the IRAM team we believe such a goal can only be achieved through international participation and a multi-disciplinary approach.
-Therefore, we encourage Turkish and foreign scholars to contribute to the understanding of Iranian affairs in our academic platform.
+The underlying mission of the IRAM is to explore and discuss social, cultural, political, and economic issues related to Iran by presenting scholarly analyses in various formats.
+The IRAM relies on academic quality, objectivity, and responsibility principles.
+As the IRAM team, we believe such a goal can only be achieved through international participation and a multi-disciplinary approach.
+Therefore, we encourage Turkish and foreign scholars to contribute to understanding Iranian affairs in our academic platform.

 Established in 2016, the Center for Iranian Studies in Ankara (IRAM) aims to generate solid and objective information and analyses about Iran and related issues.
 The main objective of IRAM is to provide insights into the recent developments in Iran, especially its economy and culture as well as its domestic and foreign affairs.